sumitgrazitti/testingapidoc/deactivatesuggestions.md

 # Issue: Turn Off Search Suggestions
+Search suggestions can cause you to digress at times.
+How do I mute them?

+## Context
-Is there a way to turn off search suggestions on a search client.
+We are looking for a way to deactivate search suggestions on a search client.
 We want users to think for themselves instead of relying on the hive.

 ## Resolution
 You can mute search suggestions for a set of queries.
 This article walks you through the process.